 Results of studies are as follows:

-– AIS VDL loading studies have concluded that loading levels in some high traffic areas have already exceeded the critical level of 50% and many more are expected to exceed this level in the foreseeable future.
+– AIS VDL loading studies have concluded (see Report ITU-R M.2287-0) that loading levels in some high traffic areas have already exceeded the critical level of 50% and many more are expected to exceed this level in the foreseeable future.
 The proposed solution to this problem is the designation of RR Appendix 18 channels for ASM (Application Specific Messages – AIS non-navigation messages).

-Option 1: 2027 and 2028 or;

-Option 2: 87 and 88

-– Studies for sharing the RR Appendix 18 channels proposed for the VDES terrestrial component between maritime terrestrial and non-maritime terrestrial services have indicated that coordination levels that are already in use are sufficient to permit sharing by these services.

-(Editor’s note: These usages should be specifically noted.)

-Editor’s note: replies from WPs 5A, 5C are needed
+–

 – Studies for sharing the RR Appendix 18 channels proposed for the VDES satellite component between satellite and terrestrial services have indicated that coordination levels that are currently in use are sufficient to permit sharing by the services.

-(Editor’s note: These usages should be specifically noted.)

 3/1.16/5 Method(s) to satisfy the agenda item

-[Text of the Method(s) to satisfy the agenda item]

 However the method developed a transition period needed to be determine [TBD at least 2 or 3 years]

-3/1.16/5.1 Application specific message designation
+3/1.16/5.1 VDES global solution

-[3/1.16/5.1.1 METHOD A:
+3/1.16/5.1.1 METHOD A:

-After the transitional period [1 January 2019], RR Appendix 18 CH27 and CH28 will be split into four simplex channels, CH1027, CH1028, CH2027 and CH2028.
-CH2027 and CH2028 will be assigned for the ASM application.
+[Name of your country] proposes the introduction of the VHF Data Exchange System (VDES) inside the Radio Regulation.
+The main ideas that drive the VDES are:

+– Protection of the integrity of the AIS VDL

+AIS 1 and AIS 2 should be reserved for “Navigation Safety/Collision Avoidance” purposes (as a SOLAS requirement) and therefore the Application-Specific Messages (ASM) and other “non-critical communications” should be moved to new channels of RR Appendix 18 to avoid deleterious loading of the AIS VDL.
+This problem increases as more different types of equipment using AIS technology are developed, more vessels are equipped and more AIS applications are developed and implemented.
+The channels 2027 and 2028 which are the upper legs of the duplex channels 27 and 28, are the suitable candidates for these new applications using AIS technology.

+– Increased visibility (capability to see more ships on the AIS VDL on high loading).

+AIS 1 and AIS 2 can support more load (future expansion) without a reduction in range if “non-critical communications” are moved to the new channels.

+– Improved communications capacity and coverage, through terrestrial and satellite component taking into account the channelling plan propose above (see section 3/1.16/3.3 table 1 and 2).

+The new channels provide opportunity for more capacity, efficiency and a more robust communications system to support new application.

+– Efficient use of the spectrum for communications (vs. Navigation).

+The VDES is described in the Recommendation ITU-R M.[VDES].

+3/1.16/5.2 VDES regional solution [If your country does not support the regional solution this section should be deleted]

-3/1.16/5.1.2 METHOD B:
+3/1.16/5.2.1 METHOD B:

-Channel 87 and 88 could be used as ASM channels with an effective date TBD.3/1.16/5.1.3 METHOD C:

-CH2027 and CH2028 will be assigned for the ASM application with an effective date TBD.
+CHs 80, 21, 81, 22, 82, 23 and 83 are available in some Regions as follows (see Table 3 in section 3/1.16/3.3):

+CHs 80, 21, 81 and 22 can be used using multiple 25 kHz contiguous channels for both ship and coast station transmission as regional use.

+CH 82 can be used for both ship and coast station transmission as regional use.

+CHs 23 and 83 can be used using multiple 25 kHz contiguous channels for both ship and coast station transmission as regional use

 3/1.16/6 Regulatory and procedural considerations

-3/1.16/6.1 Example of modification of Appendix 18
+3/1.16/6.1 VDES global solution

 3/1.16/6.1.1 Example for METHOD A:

-MOD

-APPENDIX 18 (Rev.WRC-12)

-Table 1

-Table of transmitting frequencies in the VHF maritime mobile band